RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

     suites:
         default:
             contexts:
+                # Default Behat Context
                 - FeatureContext
+                # Additional Behat Mink Context
                 - Behat\MinkExtension\Context\MinkContext
 ```

 ### Create a Behat Test

 Once we've configed Behat we need to write a test that our new setup can execute.
-If you take a look at my [GitHub library](https://github.com/RobDWaller/behat-selenium-chrome) you will be able to see the Behat tests I have created.
+If you take a look at my [GitHub library](https://github.com/RobDWaller/behat-selenium-chrome) you will be able to see the Behat tests I have created in the `features/form.feature` file.
 These tests are based on a simple web form that submits a name and shows a message.
-Hopefully they should provide a good example.
+Again look at the [GitHub library](https://github.com/RobDWaller/behat-selenium-chrome) you'll find the test webpages in the `public/` directory, hopefully they will provide a good example.

 ```
 Feature: Form Submission